Build a sales management process that works in 4 steps

 - Focus on the right metrics.
 Introduce metrics that focus on the quality of activities rather than the quantity.
 Metrics that push reps toward quality customer interactions include lead response time, lifetime value (LTV), and stage-by-stage conversion rate.

 - Provide the right tools.
 Give your team the resources they need to be successful.
 A CRM and a resource library of sales enablement material are two such tools that help improve rep activities.
+Check out our list of the best sales productivity tools for more info.

 Sales can be a difficult job, and many reps struggle with burnout.
 Also help your reps reduce sales stress.
 For example, train reps how to use their sales forecasts to break down numbers at the beginning of a quarter and work backward to reach their goals.